-Section 5 outlines general proposed capital improvement project types within the plan area, and Error!
-Reference source not found. outlines a list of possible projects.
+Section 5 outlines general proposed capital improvement project types within the plan area, and Table 6.1. outlines a list of possible projects.
 Additional discussions will occur among plan participants to develop the specific process for implementing capital improvements with base funding.
 Specifically, members of the Policy Committee or the SHRW Steering Committee's individual and representative Boards are expected to discuss the means and methods for funding new capital improvements with potential funding partners before an implementation timeline can be established.